Dcode36/Dcode36/README.md

 # 💫 About Me:
-I'm currently working as a UI Software Developer and third-year computer <br>science student at Sanjay Ghodawat University also im full-stack developer freelancer and web designer
+I'm currently working as a UI Software Developer and final-year computer <br>science student at Sanjay Ghodawat University.
+I am also a full-stack developer freelancer and web designer

 ## 🌐 Socials: